gibbonCode/GIBBON/README.md

 |[__TetGen__](http://wias-berlin.de/software/tetgen/) <br/> <img src="docs/img/logos/tetgenLogo.gif" href="http://wias-berlin.de/software/tetgen/" alt="TetGen" width="100px">| Is used for tetrahedral meshing (and possibly constrained 3D Delaunay tessellation).
 See for instance `HELP_runTetGen.m`. |__Yes__| For other versions: [__TetGen website__](http://wias-berlin.de/software/tetgen/)|

 ### 2. Install GIBBON
 By running `installGibbon.m` the GIBBON, FEBio, and export_fig path definitions will be added and saved to MATLAB.
 The help and documentation will also be integrated.
-Once finished you will be asked to __restart MATLAB__. `installGibbon.m` can be found in the main GIBBON folder.
+Once finished you will be asked to restart MATLAB. `installGibbon.m` can be found in the main GIBBON folder.

 # Getting started <a name="Start"></a>

 ### Access the integrated help
 * To access the help documentation from MATLAB click on the HELP browser then click o `GIBBON toolbox` under `Supplemental Software` as shown below.
 This will open the toolbox help and documentation which is now searchable and integrated just like the rest of MATLAB's help and documentation.
+* You may also use `gdoc` (similar to MATLAB's doc) to access GIBBON documentation.
+For instance for help on `im2patch` use `gdoc im2patch`.
+This will search the integrated help for im2patch and display the results.

 <img src="docs/gif_helpSearch.gif" alt="Help integration" width="100%">